Update September 2019:

-*Faith is a lovely, joyful young girl who has autism and is on medication to control seizures.
-She has a 1000-watt smile!
+*Faith is a lovely, joyful young girl who is autistic and takes medication to control seizures.
+She has a 1,000-watt smile!
 Since being at SCH, she has also had eardrum reconstruction and adenoid removal surgery.
 She attends on-site school, where she loves music, making necklaces, and joining in group activities.
 In 2018, she worked towards improvement in her fine motor skills.
 Needs $325/month.
 Sponsor here.

 *Felicia is a happy, content girl with the most endearing giggle who uses a wheelchair to get around due to brittle bones caused by malnutrition, from when she lived at a government orphanage before SCH.
 Though non-verbal, she enjoys watching the world around her and is learning to stand on her own.
 She has made astounding progress from the time she first arrived at SCH! *Felicia enjoys music class and watching colorful educational videos.
 She is very ticklish and laughs whenever you talk to or tease her.
-She has a very sweet smile. *Felicia is completely unsponsored at this time, and needs $350/month in total funds!
+She has a very sweet smile.
+In 2018, she made strides in independent mobility and strength-building alongside a physiotherapist!
+Needs $315/month.
 Sponsor here.